sghtx/PiTOR/README.txt

 Re-Boot: sudo shutdown -r now

->>> Only plug-in a WLAN adapter when the power is off.
+>>> Only plug-in a USB WiFi/WLAN adapter when the power is off.

 Find networkaddress  ifconfig -a